Infineon/btsdk-host-apps-bt-ble/client_control/README.txt

 ClientControl
 =============

-This application is used to control applications running on the AIROC BT devices via AIROC HCI protocol over the AIROC HCI UART interface.
+This application is used to control applications running on the AIROC(TM) Bluetooth(r) devices via AIROC(TM) HCI protocol over the "WICED HCI" UART interface.
 This application emulates an MCU application.
-For more information on WICED HCI, see the "WICED HCI UART Control Protocol" document.
+For more information on the AIROC(TM) HCI protocol, see the "AIROC(TM) HCI UART Control Protocol" document.
 The ClientControl application runs on Windows, Linux, and macOS.
 This application was developed using QT IDE (QT version 5.9.1).

 User Interface
 ==============
 The UI is divided into three sections:
 1. Device manager UI (area above the tabs) is for controlling the local device settings as well as discovering peer devices.
-2. The tabs are Bluetooth profiles or features that provide specific functions as suggested by the tab name.
+2. The tabs are Bluetooth(r) profiles or features that provide specific functions as suggested by the tab name.
    Each tab is usable only with certain embedded applications and peer devices as mentioned in the 'Setup' description below for each tab.
 3. The tracing UI (area below the tabs) shows ClientControl application traces.
 It also can log traces to a file.
    Use the 'Browse' button to select the file to log to and enable the 'Log traces to file' checkbox.